-2.6 Times at which you may cancel your supplementary insurance
+2.6 Moments when you may cancel your supplementary insurance

 - 2.6.1 As a policyholder, you may cancel your supplementary insurance in writing with effect from 1 January of each year.
-We must however have received your notice of termination by 31 December of the previous year at the latest.
+We must, however, have received your notice of termination by 31 December of the previous year at the latest.
 You may use the cancellation service provided by the Dutch healthcare insurers for this purpose.
-In this way you will authorise the provider of your new supplementary insurance to cancel your old policy. - 2.6.2 As a policyholder, you may cancel the supplementary insurance in writing before the end of the agreed term of the policy in the event of a change in the premium and/or policy conditions as referred to in Article 4
+In this way you give the provider of your new supplementary insurance permission to cancel your old policy. - 2.6.2 As a policyholder, you may cancel the supplementary insurance in writing before the end of the agreed term of the policy in the event of an adjustment of the premium and/or an amendment to the policy conditions as referred to in Article 4.

-2.7 Times at which we may cancel your supplementary insurance
+2.7 Moments when we may cancel your supplementary insurance

-We may cancel your supplementary insurance in writing effective from a time of ZEM's choosing:
+We may cancel your supplementary insurance in writing with effect from a time of ZEM's choosing:

-- a. if you have not paid your premium by the stated deadline, as referred to in Article 3.3; - b. in the case of fraud (see Article 5.5); - c. if you have not provided us with full and correct information (see Article 2.2); - d. if the conditions described in Articles 1.1 and 2.3 are no longer met; - e. if there are important reasons for us to take the insurance off the market.
+- a. if you have not paid your premium by the stated deadline, as referred to in Article 3.3; - b. in the case of fraud (see Article 5.5); - c. if you have not provided us with full and correct information (see Article 2.2); - d. if the conditions described in Articles 1.1 and 2.3 are no longer met; - e. if you cancel the basic insurance and take out another basic insurance policy with us; - f. if there are important reasons for us to take the insurance off the market.